FlavScents AInsights Entry for Sclareolide (CAS: 564-20-5)

 5. Use in Fragrances

-Sclareolide is a staple in the fragrance industry, used across various fragrance families, including oriental, woody, and chypre.
-It serves as a fixative, enhancing the longevity and depth of the fragrance.
-Typical concentrations range from 0.1% to 1% in the final product, depending on the desired intensity and character.
-Sclareolide contributes primarily to the base notes due to its low volatility, providing a lasting musky, amber scent.
+In perfumery, sclareolide is a versatile ingredient used across various fragrance families, including oriental, woody, and floral compositions.
+It functions as a fixative, enhancing the longevity and depth of the fragrance.
+Typical concentration ranges from 0.1% to 1% in finished products, depending on the desired intensity and role.
+Sclareolide contributes primarily to the base notes due to its low volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts